YoRyan/open-nec/Docs/for-contributors/rolling-stock/mta-shoreliner.md

 The true throttle state, which is transmitted to helper units.
 Ranges from 0 to 1.

+#### DynamicBrake

+The true dynamic brake position used by the physics model.
+Ranges from 0 to 1.

 #### Horn

 The horn plunger.